remix-run/react-router/docs/how-to/headers.md

 # HTTP Headers

-Headers are defined with the route module `headers` export.
+Headers are primarily defined with the route module `headers` export.
+You can also set headers in `entry.server.tsx`.

 ## From Route Modules